utilmeta/utype/README.md

 # > ('test', 1)
 ```

-The example uses the `^` exclusive or symbol to logically combine the utype data class and the typing nested type, and the new logical type gains the ability to convert data to one of these declarations
+The example uses the `^` exclusive or symbol to logically combine  `User` and `Tuple[str, int]`, and the new logical type gains the ability to convert data to one of those

 ### Register transformer for type
-Type transformation and validation strictness required by each project may be different, so in utype, all types support self-registration and extended conversion functions, such as
+Type transformation and validation strictness required by each project may be different, so in utype, all types support registraton, extension and override, such as
 ```python
 from utype import Rule, Schema, register_transformer from typing import Type